numbas/editor/docs/tutorials/create-exam.rst

 .. image:: screenshots/exam_edit_drag.png
     :alt: Reordering a question by dragging it down the list.

 The changes that you make to the exam content are active immediately.
-You can see how your exam looks by clicking on :guilabel:`Test Run` again.
+You can see how your exam looks by clicking on :guilabel:`Run` again.

 Publish your exam
 #################